Connect with us

 You come to a place of peace and acceptance.

-You attract love again.
+Then boom!
+You attract love again

-Instead of replaying a 24 year relationship in my mind; now I find myself thinking about the wife I was, who I am now, and who I want to be.
+Instead of replaying a 24-year relationship in my mind, I now find myself thinking about the wife I was, who I am now, and who I want to be.

 I created this list of things to do for lasting love.